top of page

 Cabins are camp families!
 Cabin mates share their living space and attend activities together throughout the week.
 Each cabin includes 2 counselors and up to 8 campers, assigned by age and gender.
 Cabins have electricity but are not air-conditioned.
 Separate bathhouses, including single-stall toilets & showers, are a short walking distance.

-New this year: 'All Gender Cabin(s)' for campers that opt-in.
+Returning this year: 'All Gender Cabin(s)' for campers that opt-in.
 See the handout for details.
 Traditional same-gender cabin options are still available for all campers.

 Letter-Cabin-Inside-scaled.jpeg